ray-project/ray/doc/install-on-macosx.md

 # Installation on Mac OS X

 Ray must currently be built from source.
+We have tested Ray on OS X 10.11.

 ## Clone the Ray repository